Government Finance 102: Monetary Policy. The Red Queen's Race

 With the deregulation and globalization of the banking system and the explosion of nonbank financing, the Fed has less direct control of the finance sector than in the past.
 But as long as the dollar is the international currency and non-bank financial institutions fund their operations by borrowing from banks, the Fed will have indirect influence on the rest of the financial markets.

-The current (7/24) Fed funds rate is in the range of 5.25-5.50% while the inflation rate is under 3.0%.
+The Fed funds rate is in the range of 5.25-5.50% while the inflation rate is under 3.0%.
 This has been the Fed funds rate since May, 2022.
-The current real rate is over 2.0%.
-The Fed is expected to start reducing the Fed fund rate late this year or early 2025.
+The Fed started reducing the Fed funds rate to 4.75-5.00% in September.
 If the inflation rate stays low, this will decrease both nominal and real rates of interest.

 The recent history of Fed policy has been unusual.
 The Fed under Ben Bernanke and Tim Geithner and the Treasury under Henry Paulson were extremely aggressive during the 2008-09 financial crisis in containing the real threat of a total meltdown of the national and global financial system.
 They extended loans to and guaranteed debt of banks and non-bank corporations.
 They promoted shotgun marriages between banks, creating megabanks and accelerating the consolidation of the banking system.
 But their policies of historically low interest rates and purchasing of public debt continued long after the economy resumed growing.
 From 2008 to early 2022, the Fed funds rate has been below 1% in 12 out of the 14 years.
 This is extraordinary; the last time the Fed funds rate was below 1% was for a short time in 1958.
 And, during this recent past period, real interest rates were negative.
 The Fed obviously believed that a massive interest rate subsidy was necessary to get the U.S. economy out of the Covid-caused recession and for continue economic growth.